Top 10 Blockchain Certifications for Career Switchers in 2025

 Cost: $399

-Best for: Business leaders, consultants, enterprise strategists
+Best for: Business leaders, consultants, and enterprise strategists

 2. Certified Blockchain Developer™ – Blockchain Council